Maggie-XShen/smc-in-a-box/README.md

 # SCIF: Privacy-Preserving Statistics Collection with Input Validation and Full Security
 This repository contains the SCIF prototype, which will be presented in Proceedings on Privacy Enhancing Technologies (PoPETS), 2025.

 SCIF is a practical private statistics system, built in Golang, consisting of clients, secure multiparty computation servers, and an output party (e.g., data analyst).
-It ensures that honest clients' inputs are included in the final result, while excluding malicious inputs.
+It ensures that honest clients' inputs are included in the final result (e.g., sum), while excluding malicious inputs.
 Even with a minority of malicious servers, the output party can still compute the final result.
 For more details, refer to the [paper](https://eprint.iacr.org/2024/1821).

 ## Build & Run with Docker Compose
-To start up a cluster of servers, an output party and a cluster of clients, go to the local folder and run:
+To start a cluster of servers, an output party and a cluster of clients, go to the local folder and run:
 ```
-./local
+$ ./local
 ```

 ## Build & Run on Cloud Provider